-3.1 The Head (or the Deputy Head in the Head's absence) is legally the only person who can exclude a pupil either for a temporary period, or permanently, from school.
-Except in exceptional circumstances, the decision to permanently exclude may only be taken by the Head (in consultation with the Headmaster of RGS).
+3.1 The Headmaster (or the Senior Deputy Head in the Headmaster's absence) is legally the only person who can exclude a Student either for a temporary period, or permanently, from school.
+Except in exceptional circumstances, the decision to permanently exclude may only be taken by the Headmaster.